igrafx/miningkafka/howto.md

 This function can be particularly useful in process mining and operational analytics, where case-centric data (such as customer journey steps or order fulfillment stages) is essential for generating insights.

 #### Overview
-This UDF retrieves information from the **_vertex** Druid DataSource related to a specific `caseId`.
+This UDF retrieves information from the **`_vertex`** Druid DataSource related to a specific `caseId`.
 The information provided includes:

 * `__time` (start date)
 * `enddate` (end date)
 * `vertex_name` (name of the vertex associated with the case)

-To get information about this UDF direclty in ksqlDB, use the command :
+To get information about this UDF directly in ksqlDB, use the command :

 ```
 DESCRIBE FUNCTION IGRAFX_CASE_EVENTS;